John S. Hammond: Madison Square Garden

 After the war, Hammond worked as the South American representative for a New York brokerage firm.
 In 1922, Hammond rejoined Rickard, who was planning to build a new Madison Square Garden.
 Hammond used his Wall Street connections to help Rickard secure financing from his "600 millionaires".
 The arena was built at the cost of $4.75 million in 249 days and opened on December 15, 1925.

 Hammond became vice president of Madison Square Garden Corporation and was tasked with finding new events to fill empty dates at the arena.
 One event Hammond suggested was hockey.
 Hammond and Rickard arranged with Thomas Duggan, who had purchased the rights for U.S.-based National Hockey League franchises, to place one in New York.
 Bootlegger Bill Dwyer purchased the franchise, which became the New York Americans.
 Dwyer remained behind the scenes, with Hammond serving as the team's president, Duggan as chairman of the board, and Tommy Gorman as the general manager.

 Hockey proved to be a big draw in New York and the Madison Square Garden Corporation wanted to establish a second team, this one controlled by the Corporation itself.
 Hammond believed that the city was large enough to support two teams and hoped that a rivalry between the two would develop.
 On February 10, 1926, he resigned as president of the Americans to devote his time to organizing the new team, which became the New York Rangers.
-Hammond signed Conn Smythe, head coach of the University of Toronto's hockey team, to serve as general manager.
+Hammond signed Conn Smythe, head coach of the University of Toronto's ice hockey team, to serve as general manager.
 On October 27, 1926, before the Rangers had played a regular-season game, Hammond fired Smythe in favour of Lester Patrick.
 Smythe believed Hammond fired him because of his refusal to sign two-time NHL scoring champion Babe Dye, against Hammond's wishes.
-In their second season, the Rangers won the Stanley Cup finals by defeating the Montreal Maroons three games to two.
+In their second season, the Rangers won the 1928 Stanley Cup Final by defeating the Montreal Maroons three games to two.